rosstuck/sort/README.md

 });
 ```

 And that's with the PHP 7 shorthand operator helping.
-This library offers a slightly shorter, Scala inspired version where you only specify how to retrieve the data from both objects.
+This library offers a slightly shorter, Scala inspired version where you only specify how to retrieve the sortable data from an element.

 ```
 Sort::user($list, function (HighScore $a) {